-Summertime Lime Cooler
+Quick and Easy Summertime Lime Cooler Recipe

-I can’t speak for the rest of the country but down here in the southwest it is officially summertime.
-With the intense sun shining down throughout the day, I am constantly looking for ways to stay cool and refreshed.
-Being pitta predominant, I’m reminded of what my teacher, Dr. Lad, always says to us in class…"enjoy the sun…in the shade."
+With the penetrating warmth of the sun shining down throughout the day, I am constantly looking for ways to stay cool and refreshed.
+Being pitta predominant, I’m reminded of what my teacher, Dr. Vasant Lad, always says to us in class about this time of year:

-- 1–1 ½ limes (depending on how tangy you like your beverages)
+- 1–2 limes (depending on how tangy you like your beverages)

-- 2 cups water
+- 2 cups warm water

-- 5 teaspoons fresh mint minced and ground
+- 5 teaspoons fresh mint, minced and ground

-- 4 tbsp organic maple syrup (I use grade B)
+- 4 tablespoons organic maple syrup

 - 1 teaspoon ground chia seeds